Noverna/Noverna-Core/README.md

-# Eterna-Core Resource
+# Noverna

-**Eterna-Core Resource** is the foundation of all scripts developed within this organization.
+**Noverna-Core Resource** is the foundation of all scripts developed within this organization.
 It provides essential functionality, structure, and tools required to build and run a server with our open-source resources.

 ## 🚀 About